 If your firm has a delegated authority scheme with us, it will be provided with access to the Temple Online Policy System which will allow you and your colleagues to create insurance policies for your clients without making a direct application.

-- This agreement would provide that any case which falls within the half-dozen ‘eligibility criteria’ can be insured automatically.
+- This agreement would provide that any case which falls within the eligibility criteria whuch we would agreee for your firm can be insured automatically.

 - Such an arrangement would allow a case to proceed to trial, without having to obtain consent under the policy of insurance to issue court proceedings or reject Part 36 offers.

-If the remedy your client is seeking is not damages, the premium is likely to be based either on a percentage of the limit of indemnity or your client’s incurred costs.
-All policies include a ‘premium cap’, contractually confirming the maximum fee that an Insured would pay for the premium.
+If your client is seeking declaratory relief rather than damages, the premium is based either on a percentage of the limit of indemnity or your client’s incurred costs.
+All policies include a ‘premium cap’, limiting the premium to a specified percentage of the amount of cover.

 Yes.
 An executor may be in the position where it is necessary to prove a will in solemn form.
 They may also be the defendant/respondent to a case or application brought by a beneficiary or other interested party.
 Costs are not always paid out of the estate and it may be necessary to consider protecting an executor from an order for costs.